This easy, healthy recipe for Hearty Chicken Cauliflower Soup will warm you up inside and out. Thick and creamy with exactly zero cream!

 - Fill a large pot with water and add potatoes.
 Bring to a boil and boil for 5 minutes.
 Add cauliflower and boil for 5 minutes more until both the potatoes and the cauliflower are tender.
 Drain.

-- Add cooked onions, potatoes and cauliflower to the blender.
-Pour in hot broth and thyme.
+- Add cooked onions, potatoes and cauliflower to the blender (you may have to do this in two batches).
+Pour in broth and thyme.
 Process until everything is nice and smooth.
 Taste and season with salt and pepper – I usually like about 1 1/2 teaspoons of salt in my batch of soup, but you add what tastes right to you.

 - Pour the soup into a mixing bowl and stir in most of the chicken.
-Ladle into bowls, garnish with a little mound of the remaining chicken, grind on some pepper and drizzle a little olive oil on top.
+Ladle into bowls and garnish with a little more thyme.
 Feel very cozy.